-Finney et al. (2000; 2002) describe a 300-year record of sockeye population changes in seven lakes on Kodiak Island and the Alaska Peninsula using measurements of marine-derived nitrogen preserved in the bottom sediments of spawning lakes (Fig. 1).
+Finney et al. (2000) describe a 300-year record of sockeye population changes in seven lakes on Kodiak Island and the Alaska Peninsula using measurements of marine-derived nitrogen preserved in the bottom sediments of spawning lakes (Fig. 1).
 Marked changes in population size were found both before and after the start of intensive fisheries around AD 1900.
 The prehistoric changes are related to climate change (see next section), and the post-1900 changes to a combination of both climate change and fishery activity.
-The 15N method provides a powerful tool for reconstructing changes in salmon populations in the GOA region.
+The N method provides a powerful tool for reconstructing changes in salmon populations in the GOA region.
+More recent work (Finney et al. 2002) extended records back more than 2000 years, and found evidence for regimes of both higher and lower productivity that lasted for several hundred years, superimposed on the decadal-scale variability such as observed historically.
+The changes in salmon returns were accompanied by large changes in lake plankton productivity, most likely due to changes in marine-nutrient input.
+The timing of changes in Alaska sockeye populations was similar to sardines and other fish in the California current system, demonstrating the basin-wide effects of climatic change on North Pacific fish stocks.